datacommonsorg/docsite/api/rest/v2/observation.md

 ### Example 3: Get the latest observations for all California counties

-In this example, we use the [chained property (`+`)](/api/rest/v2/#relation-expressions) to specify "all contained places in [California](https://datacommons.org/browser/geoId/06) (dcid: `geoId/06`) of type `County`".
+In this example, we use the [chained expression (`+`)](/api/rest/v2/#relation-expressions) to specify "all contained places in [California](https://datacommons.org/browser/geoId/06) (dcid: `geoId/06`) of type `County`".
 Then we specify the select fields to request actual observations